top of page

 📍 Stop 1: Capitol Park

 Start in one of downtown’s most revitalized areas.
-You’ll find rotating murals, smaller hidden pieces, and a mix of historic buildings with modern art layered in.
+You’ll find rotating murals, smaller hidden pieces, and

 Local tip: Check building sides—not just eye level.